Last Updated on November 20, 2022

 Panajachel – Buy souvenirs and eat Gringo food

 Panajachel is easily accessible from Antigua or Guatemala City, most buses and shuttles end up here and all the boats to Lake Atitlán’s surrounding villages leave from Pana’s docks.
 As a result, Pana receives loads of tourists of all kinds – Guatemalan day-trippers, package tour groups and backpackers all pass through here.
 The original village is located up on the hill, whereas the main street towards the docks, Calle Santander, seems to be constructed exclusively for tourists.
 One market stall lines up next to another, and there are plenty of restaurants and hotels, including an all-inclusive resort right by the lake.
-This is where to stay at Lake Atitlan if you don’t want to take a boat across the lake.For a more authentic experience, stay somewhere in the ‘old’ town center, where there is a daily market.
+This is where to stay at Lake Atitlan if you don’t want to take a boat across the lake.For a more authentic experience, stay somewhere in the ‘old’ town center (further away from the lake), where there is a daily market.
 If you are not staying there, make the hike up there to visit the local market and to get a glimpse of everyday Mayan life.
 The Saturday artisan market, spreading from the top of Calle Santander down to the docks, brings bus loads of tour groups through Pana on weekends.
 Rumor has it that Guatemala souvenirs here in Pana are the cheapest in the country.

 Where to eat in Panajachel: